-Compared to the rest of the Indianapolis market, the Downtown Indianapolis region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Indianapolis market, the Downtown Indianapolis submarket has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 116 listings have been made available, so you'll want to check back regularly for new listings.
-About 2% of the listings in the Downtown Indianapolis are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 109 listings have come on the market, so you'll want to check back regularly for new listings.
+About 3% of the available leases in the Downtown Indianapolis are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,950 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are approximately 8 stories.
+Even though the median size is 4,180 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this area are around 8 stories.
 Most buildings in this market were built in 1921 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Education is the dominant industry in this market.
+A large portion of this region is residential, but there's plenty of office_space.
+Education is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Downtown Indianapolis occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.